raul23/SimulRPi/docs/useful_functions.rst

 .. seealso::

-   `Combine SimulRPi with RPi.GPIO`_: It shows you how to integrate the simulation module :mod:`SimulRPi.GPIO` with ``RPi.GPIO``
+   `Example: How to use SimulRPi`_: It shows you how to integrate the simulation module :mod:`SimulRPi.GPIO` with ``RPi.GPIO``

 .. contents:: Contents